-- 3.36 The most recent data shows that the borough's housing stock is dominated by semi detached properties (25%), followed by terraced houses (19%) and detached properties (17%).
-The borough has relatively high levels of flatted dwellings (22%).
-The higher proportion of flats can be attributed to the amount of HMO properties in the Scarborough sub area which were identified by agents as forming an important part of the market.
-This is a different stock profile to the other local authority areas which tend to be dominated by detached properties.
-However, when property type is disaggregated by sub area it is apparent that many of the sub areas do follow the sub regional trends with the western parishes having a high proportion of detached dwellings.
+3.33 The Census for 2011 shows that the borough's housing stock is dominated by semi detached properties (30%), followed by detached dwellings (22%) and terraced houses (22%).
+The borough has relatively high levels of flatted dwellings (26%).
+When property type is disaggregated by sub area, it is apparent that many of the sub areas do follow the sub regional trends with the western parishes having a high proportion of detached dwellings.
 Notable ward variations include the relatively higher proportion of detached properties in Scalby, Hackness and Staintondale and Danby; high proportions of terraced houses in Central and Northstead and higher proportions of larger properties with four or more bedrooms in Danby, Esk Valley and Scalby, Hackness and Staintondale.

-(1) - 3.37 The higher than average proportion of flats and apartments is also considered to be a reflection of the increasing tradition of 'retiring to the coast' and the historic trend of converting large coastal properties to flats to cope with this demand.
+- 3.34 The higher than average proportion of flats and apartments is also considered to be a reflection of the increasing tradition of 'retiring to the coast' and the historic trend of converting large coastal properties to flats to cope with this demand.
 Additionally, recent years has seen an upsurge in the redevelopment of many 'brownfield' sites, especially within central Scarborough, with high density flat schemes.
-The full breakdown of these figures is in Appendix B. - 3.38 The 2015 Household Survey provides a measure of dwelling size utilising the number of bedrooms in each home.
+The full breakdown of these figures is in Appendix B. - 3.35 The 2015 Household Survey (SHMA 2015) provides a measure of dwelling size utilising the number of bedrooms in each home.
 This analysis indicates that Scarborough's stock profile comprises predominantly larger dwellings with three or more bedrooms, with 38% of properties having three bedrooms and 17.7% having four or more bedrooms.
 31.6% of properties have two bedrooms, and bedsits/one bedroom properties (12.7%) being less prevalent within the profile.